SanskritiBhargava/Maverick-Time-Series-Forecasting/README.md

 # Maverick Stores Sales Time Series Forecasting Project

-## Overview
+## Summary of Business Problem and Project Objective

-Maverick, a rapidly expanding retail firm, aims to open 30 new stores annually.
-Accurate first-year sales forecasts for these new stores are crucial for effective financial planning and resource allocation.
-The project's success hinges on the accuracy of sales metrics forecasts and the Return on Investment (ROI) aligning closely with the forecasted ROI.
+Maverick, a dynamic retail firm, plans to open 30 new stores each year.
+The business challenge lies in generating accurate first-year sales forecasts for these new stores to ensure effective financial planning and resource allocation.
+The project's objective is to develop a reliable forecasting model that can predict daily sales metrics, thereby aiding in strategic decision-making and operational planning.

-## Project Scope
+## Solution to the Business Problem

-This project involves developing a sophisticated time series forecasting model in Python, integrating qualitative data from recent store openings, network-wide seasonality patterns, and various sales metrics.
-The primary goal is to generate daily-level forecasts to support strategic decision-making and operational planning.
+The solution involves creating a sophisticated time series forecasting model using Python.
+This model integrates qualitative data from recent store openings and network-wide seasonality patterns.
+By employing various machine learning algorithms, such as XGBoost, Prophet, Linear Regression, Random Forest, and SARIMA, the model aims to provide accurate daily-level sales forecasts.

+## The Business Value of the Solution

+The forecasting model delivers significant business value by:
+- Enabling precise financial planning for new store openings.
+- Optimizing resource allocation based on predicted sales patterns.
+- Providing a benchmark for assessing store performance against projected outcomes.
+- Enhancing the company's ability to maintain its growth trajectory while making data-driven decisions.

 ## Data Analysis and Exploration